Categorical models for equivariant classifying spaces: Introduction

-There is a general theory of $(G,\PI_G)$-bundles \cite{tD, La, LM, EHCT}, where $\PI_G$ denotes $\PI$ together with the action of $G$ on $\PI$.
 The more general theory of $(\PI;\GA)$-bundles applicable to non-split extensions $\GA$ is included in \cite{LM, May, EHCT}.
-The theory is especially familiar when $G$ acts trivially on $\PI$, in which case we abbreviate to $(G,\PI)$-bundles.
-With $\PI=O(n)$ or $U(n)$, the $G$-trivial case gives classical equivariant bundle theory and equivariant topological $K$-theory.
+The theory is especially familiar when $G$ acts trivially on $\PI$, so that $\GA = G\times \PI$.
+With $\PI=O(n)$ or $U(n)$, the trivial action case gives classical equivariant bundle theory and equivariant topological $K$-theory.

+\begin{defn}\mylabel{first2} A principal $(G,\PI_G)$-bundle $p\colon E\rtarr B$ is universal if for all $G$-spaces $X$ of the homotopy types of $G$-CW complexes, pullback of $p$ along $G$-maps $f\colon X\rtarr B$ induces a natural bijection from the set of homotopy classes of $G$-maps $X\rtarr B$ to the set of equivalence classes of $(G,\PI_G)$-bundles over $X$. \end{defn}

 For applications in equivariant infinite loop space theory and equivariant algebraic $K$-theory, we need to understand classifying $G$-spaces for $(G,\PI_G)$-bundles as classifying spaces of categories.
+Nonequivariantly, it was already emphasized in Segal's classical paper \cite[\S3]{Segal} that the universal principal $\PI$-bundle of a topological group $\PI$ can be constructed on the level of topological categories, and the intuition is that we are giving the equivariant generalization of his classical construction.

+One motivation is to give new constructions of $E_{\infty}$ operads of $G$-categories and $G$-spaces.
+This much only requires trivial actions of $G$ on $\PI$.
+By definition, the $j$th-space of an $E_{\infty}$ operad of $G$-spaces is a universal principal $(G,\SI_j)$-bundle.
+Having various category level models for such classifying spaces allows us to construct examples of $E_{\infty}$ $G$-spaces from $E_{\infty}$ categories, and these feed into equivariant infinite loop space machines to construct interesting $G$-spectra \cite{GM, MMO}.

+The examples relevant to the equivariant algebraic $K$-theory of $G$-rings, namely rings with $G$-action by automorphisms, require more general split extensions.
+If $R$ is a $G$-ring, then $G$ acts entrywise on $GL(n, R)$.
+The classifying spaces of $(G, GL(n, R)_G)$-bundles are central to the definition of the genuine equivariant algebraic $K$-theory spectrum $\bK_G(R)$ of $R$ \cite{GM, Merling}.
+Our treatment of the fixed point spaces of the classifying spaces of equivariant bundles is crucial to determining the fixed point spectra of the $\bK_G(R)$.
+The paradigmatic example is a finite Galois extension $E/F$ with Galois group $G$.
+As explained in \cite[\S\S 4.5, 8.2]{GM}, it is an immediate application of examples in this paper, which demonstrate the relevance of Hilbert's theorem 90, that the fixed point spectrum $\bK_G(E)^H$ is the classical nonequivariant $K$-theory spectrum of the fixed field $E^H$.
+The use of genuine $G$-spectra in algebraic $K$-theory is new and is explored in \cite{Merling}.

 The results we need are close to those of \cite{La, LM, May} and those stated by Murayama and Shimakawa \cite{MS}\footnote{But see \myref{scholium}.}, but we require a more precise and rigorous categorical and topological understanding than the literature affords.
 This is intended as a service paper that displays the relevant constructions in their fullblown simplicity.